Jena Band of Choctaw Indians

-The Jena Band of Choctaw Indians is one of four Louisiana tribes recognized by the federal government and one of seven recognized by the state.
+The Jena Band of Choctaw Indians is one of four Louisiana tribes recognized by the federal government and one of fifteen recognized by the state.

-According to the tribe’s oral history, the Choctaw moved to this area with the Chickasaw, another native group with some cultural similarities.
-During the Mississippian Period, the Chickasaw split from the Choctaw and continued their migration, while the Choctaw stopped and settled at Nanih Waiya, an earthen mound located northeast of present-day Philadelphia, Mississippi.
-The tribe members identify Nanih Waiya, in central Mississippi, as their tribal birthplace and spiritual center.
-In these fertile lands, the Choctaw developed an economy based on hunting and farming, as well as a society with complex cosmological and matriarchal kinship systems.
+According to the tribe’s oral history, the Choctaws moved to this area with the Chickasaws, another Native group with some cultural similarities.
+During the Mississippian Period, the Chickasaws split from the Choctaws and continued their migration, while the Choctaws stopped and settled at Nanih Waiya, an earthen mound located northeast of present-day Philadelphia, Mississippi.
+Tribal members identify Nanih Waiya, in central Mississippi, as their tribal birthplace and spiritual center.
+In these fertile lands, the Choctaws developed an economy based on hunting and farming, as well as a society with complex cosmological and matriarchal kinship systems.

 As part of this restructuring, “prairie people” from the Pearl River region, who were previously connected to the Moundville Chiefdom, moved to eastern Mississippi, where they encountered two groups once affiliated with the Bottle Creek Chiefdom—the Burial Urn people and a small group of Natchezean Indians from the abandoned chiefdom at Pearl Mounds.
 The land these groups inhabited had previously served as a buffer zone between Native American tribes and therefore was largely unoccupied.
 Political and cultural interaction among them led to the creation of a shared ethnic identity, even though there was no centralized political organization to formally unite them.

 Relations with Europeans and Americans